w3c/WebPlatformWG/meetings/18-03-Web-components.md

 ## Agenda
-The following is a draft proposal based on [discussion](https://github.com/w3c/webcomponents/issues/713) - feel free to reqest topics in that issue, or make a pull request against this page.
+The following is a draft proposal based on [discussion](https://github.com/w3c/webcomponents/issues/713) - feel free to request topics in that issue, or make a pull request against this page.

 ### Monday
 * Contentious bugs resolution